Somali people: Architecture

 Somali architecture is a rich and diverse tradition of engineering and designing.
 It involves multiple different construction types, such as stone cities, castles, citadels, fortresses, mosques, mausoleums, towers, tombs, tumuli, cairns, megaliths, menhirs, stelae, dolmens, stone circles, monuments, temples, enclosures, cisterns, aqueducts, and lighthouses.
 Spanning the ancient, medieval and early modern periods in Greater Somalia, it also includes the fusion of Somali architecture with Western designs in contemporary times.

 In ancient Somalia, pyramidical structures known in Somali as taalo were a popular burial style.
 Hundreds of these dry stone monuments are found around the country today.
 Houses were built of dressed stone similar to the ones in Ancient Egypt.
 There are also examples of courtyards and large stone walls enclosing settlements, such as the Wargaade Wall.

 The peaceful introduction of Islam in the early medieval era of Somalia's history brought Islamic architectural influences from Arabia and Persia.
 This had the effect of stimulating a shift in construction from drystone and other related materials to coral stone, sundried bricks, and the widespread use of limestone in Somali architecture.
 Many of the new architectural designs, such as mosques, were built on the ruins of older structures.
 This practice would continue over and over again throughout the following centuries.

+Ethnic flag

+The Somali flag is an ethnic flag conceived to represent ethnic Somalis.
+It was created in 1954 by the Somali scholar Mohammed Awale Liban, after he had been selected by the labour trade union of the Trust Territory of Somalia to come up with a design.
+Upon independence in 1960, the flag was adopted as the national flag of the nascent Somali Republic.
+The five-pointed Star of Unity in the flag's center represents the Somali ethnic group inhabiting the five territories in Greater Somalia.

 Geographic distribution

-Somalis constitute the largest ethnic group in Somalia, at approximately 85% of the nation's inhabitants.
-They also comprise around 60% of the inhabitants in Djibouti.

-Civil strife in the early 1990s greatly increased the size of the Somali diaspora, as many of the best educated Somalis left for the Middle East, Europe and North America.
-In Canada, the cities of Toronto, Ottawa, Calgary, Edmonton, Montreal, Vancouver, Winnipeg and Hamilton all harbor Somali populations.
-Statistics Canada's 2006 census ranks people of Somali descent as the 69th largest ethnic group in Canada.

-UN migration estimates of the international migrant stock 2015 suggest that 1,998,764 people from Somalia were living abroad.

-While the distribution of Somalis per country in Europe is hard to measure because the Somali community on the continent has grown so quickly in recent years, the Office for National Statistics estimates that 98,000 people born in Somalia were living in the United Kingdom in 2016.
-This includes secondary migration of Somalis from mainland European countries.
-Somalis in Britain are largely concentrated in the cities of London, Sheffield, Bristol, Birmingham, Cardiff, Liverpool, Manchester, Leeds, and Leicester, with London alone accounting for roughly 78% of Britain's Somali population in 2001.
-There are also significant Somali communities in continental Europe such as Sweden: 63,853 (2016); Norway: 42,217 (2016); the Netherlands: 39,465 (2016); Germany: 33,900 (2016); Denmark: 21,050 (2016); and Finland: 20,007 (2017).

-In the United States, Minneapolis, Saint Paul, Columbus, San Diego, Seattle, Washington, D.C., Houston, Atlanta, Los Angeles, Portland, Denver, Nashville, Green Bay, Lewiston, Portland, Maine and Cedar Rapids have the largest Somali populations.